 #1 Indian Market Makers

-Firstly, the Indian market makers includes institutions.
-These institutions create a framework and formulate the rules, laws governing the markets.
+Firstly, the Indian market makers include institutions.
+These institutions create a framework and formulate the rules, laws governing the Indian financial markets.
 Secondly, these rules are based upon global best practices.
-Therefore, we can say that the objective of market makers is to create a fair, transparent and accountable mechnaism.
+Therefore, we can say that the objective of market makers is to create a fair, transparent and accountable mechanism.

 - Exchanges – Prominent are NSE and BSE